CloudNationHQ/terraform-azure-vnet/examples/default/README.md

 }
 ```

-The below maps resource types to their corresponding outputs from the naming module, ensuring consistent naming conventions across resources
+The below local maps resource types to their corresponding outputs from the naming module, ensuring consistent naming conventions across resources

 ```hcl
 locals {